St Mary Magdalen Roman Catholic Church, Mortlake: Sir Richard and Lady Burton

 memorial stained-glass window to Burton, which is next to the lady chapel in the church.

 Comte de Vezlo Mausoleum

 The cemetery includes another mausoleum, commemorating the very young Comte de Vezlo, Guilaume Henri (1894–1901).
-A plaque near the mauseolum's entrance also commemorates his mother, Annette Rosamonde Blasio, the Comtesse de Vezlo, who died in 1938.
+A plaque near the mauseolum's entrance also commemorates his mother, Annette Rosamonde Bosio, the Comtesse de Vezlo, who died in 1938.
 The architect is not known.

 Sir James Marshall

 Sir James Marshall (1829–1889), a British colonial judge who helped the spread of Roman Catholicism in Ghana and Nigeria, is buried in the churchyard cemetery.
 His wife Alice (née Young) died in 1926 and is also buried in the churchyard.
 A memorial plaque inside the church was unveiled on 11 August 1999, 100 years after his death.

 The Knights and Ladies of Marshall, a lay association of Ghanaian Catholics, visit the church in Mortlake annually to celebrate a Mass in his memory.

 War graves

 The cemetery contains war graves of four service personnel of World War I and two of World War II.